Werner1201/hybrid-compact-red-kde-friend/readme.md

 - **CPUs**
-    - Number of CPUs thread and Core: In hybrid-rings.lua or hybrid-light-rings.lua, you can reduce number of CPUs and core according to you system.
+    - Number of CPUs thread and Core: In hybrid-compact-rings.lua, you can reduce number of CPUs and core according to you system.
 Search for settings_table and modified accordingly.
     It should be simple enough to understand.
 The outer ring on CPU represents CPU Core temperature.
     - To check you system CPUs and Cores, use command below: